martinvonz/jj/docs/working-copy.md

 in your config.

-As described in the introduction, Jujutsu automatically rewrites the current checkout with any changes from the working copy.
+As described in the introduction, Jujutsu automatically rewrites the current working-copy commit with any changes from the working copy.
 That works well while you're developing that revision.
 On the other hand, if you check out some existing revision, you generally don't want changes to the working copy to automatically rewrite that revision.
 Jujutsu has a concept of "open" and "closed" revisions to solve this.
 When you check out a closed revision, Jujutsu will actually create a new, *open* revision on top of it and check that out.
-The checked-out revision is thus always open.
-When you are done making changes to the currently checked-out revision, you close it by running `jj close`.
+The working-copy commit is thus always open.
+When you are done making changes to the current working-copy commit, you close it by running `jj close`.
 That command then updates to the rewritten revision (as most `jj` commands do), and since the rewritten revision is now closed, it creates a new open revision on top.
 If you check out a closed revision and make changes on top of it that you want to go into the revision, use `jj squash`.

 ## Conflicts